ofiwg/libfabric/README.md

 ***

-The Network Direct provider enables applications using OFI to be run over any verbs hardware (Infiniband, iWarp and etc).
+The Network Direct provider enables applications using OFI to run over any verbs hardware (Infiniband, iWarp, etc.).
 It uses the Microsoft Network Direct SPI for network transport and provides a translation of OFI calls to appropriate Network Direct API calls.
-The Network Direct providers allows to OFI-based applications utilize zero-copy data transfers between applications, kernel-bypass I/O generation and one-sided data transfer operations on Microsoft Windows OS.
+The Network Direct providers enables OFI-based applications to utilize zero-copy data transfers between applications, kernel-bypass I/O generation and one-sided data transfer operations on Microsoft Windows OS.
-An application is able to use OFI with Network Direct provider enabled on Windows OS to expose the capabilities of the networking devices if the hardware vendors of the devices implemented the Network Direct service provider interface (SPI) for their hardware.
+An application can use OFI with the Network Direct provider enabled on Windows OS to expose the capabilities of the networking devices if the hardware vendors of the devices implemented the Network Direct service provider interface (SPI) for their hardware.